LDprg/JEM/README.md

-# JVC
+# JEM
-JVC is a Java Version Control written in go
+JEM is a Java Environment Manager written in go